eleniharlan/elenijr.net/_posts/recipe/2014-11-09-plum-crumble-cake-zmolenkovy-kolac.md

 ## Plums

 A couple weeks ago I'd made the fabulous [slow-roast lamb shoulder with rose petals and plums](http://instagram.com/p/uVTAEtDyXB/?modal=true) from the Honey & Co. cookbook, which [I'm currently working through](http://elenijr.net/post/book-review-honey-co/).
-I had a bunch of plums left over from that so it was the perfect excuse to make an old family classic, my mom's _zmolenkovy kolac_ or, Czech fruit crumble cake.
+I had a bunch of plums left over from that so it was the perfect excuse to make an old family classic, my mom's _Žmolenkový koláč_ or, Czech fruit crumble cake.
 You can use any soft fruit that's in season- blueberries, cherries or blackberries do well here, and nectarines or peaches are fabulous in summer.
 Plum is a classic autumnal topping though.

-##The recipe: Plum Crumble Cake
+##The recipe: Plum Crumble Cake (_Žmolenkový koláč_)

 1. Prepare your fruit.
 Slice plums/nectarines/peaches into halves, quarters or eighths (depending on size and preference- if they are too big, they will not cook through; if they are too small, they will disintegrate into mush).
 2. In a small bowl, put the 70g flour (or half flour and half ground almonds if you like), 70g butter and 70g sugar and rub with your finger tips until it looks a bit like large breadcrumbs (see photo).
 You can also add a bit of cinnamon if you like.